presidential-innovation-fellows/apps-gov/README.md

 ### Contracts

-Below is a list of approved contracts, use the below tearms to populate the right content on your product page.
-If you are on other contracts, please email the Apps.Gov team to have it reviewed and added.
+Below is a list of contract vehicles and mechanisms intended to be used by all agencies.
+Use the below terms to add them to your product page.
+If you are on other contracts, please email the Apps.Gov team at apps-gov@gsa.gov to have them reviewed and added.
+You can find the format and information required at https://github.com/presidential-innovation-fellows/apps-gov/tree/master/_data/contracts

 Code | Contract
 --- | ---
-micro | Micro-Purchase Agreement s70 | Schedule 70 (GWAC)
+micro | Micro-Purchase Agreement s70 | Schedule 70
 sewp | NASA SEWP (GWAC)
 nitaac | NIH NITAAC (GWAC)